syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.MVC/upgrade/how-to-upgrade.md

 ---
 layout: post
-title: Upgrading Syncfusion ASP .NET MVC EJ2 installer to a latest version - Syncfusion
+title: Upgrading Syncfusion ##Platform_Name## installer to a latest version - Syncfusion
-description: Learn here about the how upgrade Syncfusion ASP .NET MVC EJ2 installer to a latest version from website and control panel.
+description: Learn here about the how upgrade Syncfusion ##Platform_Name## installer to a latest version from website and control panel.
 platform: ej2-asp-core-mvc
 control: Upgrading
 publishingplatform: ##Platform_Name##